LearnPythonWithRune/fruit-service-with-docker/README.md

 # FruitServiceWithDocker
-Fruit Service a small REST API for demonstration purposes.
+Fruit Service is a small REST API for demonstration purposes.